ijaaz/markdown-guide/index.md

 You could then use some other tools to make that html into a pdf, ebook, or more specifically just use it in a website.

-So this is the grand beginning of Markdown.
+So that is the grand beginning of Markdown.

-It is now ubiquitus, with a multitude of editors supporting Markdown, even though you don't need any special editor to write markdown, a lot of editors specifically made for markdown have their own html converters built in, they also may have a way to imidiatly convert to a pdf, and other such goodies, including Cloud sync.
+It is now ubiquitus, with a multitude of editors supporting Markdown, even though you don't need any special editor to write markdown, a lot of editors specifically made for markdown have their own html converters built in, they also may have a way to imediatly convert to a pdf, and other such goodies, including Cloud sync.

 If you are interested in Markdown, I recommend you check out these editor made for markdown.

-* (NVAlt)[http://brettterpstra.com/projects/nvalt/], it's free, and really cool
+* (nvALT)[http://brettterpstra.com/projects/nvalt/], it's free, and really cool
 * (Byword)[http://bywordapp.com/], this one is not free, but it's minimalistic, and good for beginners